cpske/ISP/code-review/code-review-best-practices.md

    - teams should appreciate code reviews, not dread them

 9. Automate to Save Time
+   - use tools to automate what you can.
+Don't waste reviewers' time.
-   - use static code analysis to help find problems, such as unused or uninitialized variables
+   - static code analysis to help find problems
+       * Ex: uninitialize or unused variables, wrong parameters passed to function
+   - IDE to find syntax errors
-   - use a style checker to find violations of coding style
+   - style checker(s) for coding style

+## Best Practices from JetBrains

+ref: [Code Review Best Practices](https://blog.jetbrains.com/upsource/2018/08/30/code-review-best-practices/) at https://blog.jetbrains.com.
+Transcript of their [video](https://youtu.be/EjwD7Pi7J_0)

+1. Automate as much as possible
+2. Agree on goals for Code Review
+3. Use a common check list for review
+4. Prepare for review
+    * author should check his own code
+    * annotate (comment) to help reviewers understand
+5. During Review
+    * Respond timely
+    * Set clear expectations
+    * Try to resolve review issues quickly
+6. Close the Review when everyone is satisfied

+Some of the best practices in the video apply to online reviews where reviewers work separately and asynchronously.
+I tried to extratract the best practices that also apply to face-to-face reviews.